montelibero-org/mtlth/README.md

 <h1 align="center">MTL Thailand Assets (MTLTH)</h1>

 MTLTH is a decentralized autonomous organization (DAO) for tokenized assets in Thailand, empowering financial freedom and investment opportunities.
+The top 20 shareholders are members of the Fund's Board of Directors, participating in the formulation and adoption of all decisions.

 Live: [mtlth.montelibero.org](https://mtlth.montelibero.org)